ethan-nelson/bartiromo/README.md

 ## Database

 Next you need to tackle setting up a database to store all information for the website.
 The database can be Mysql, Postgresql, or another kind that is compatible with [SQLAlchemy](http://www.sqlalchemy.org/).
-Please follow the instructions of the database you want to use for installation.
+Please follow the instructions of the database you want to use for installation as they will vary greatly by operating system and database system.
+For Ubuntu 16.04, this entails `sudo apt-get install postgresql postgresql-server`.

 Once it is configured, ensure you have a user and an empty database created.
 As an example for Postgresql,